Martin-Waruhiu/alx-system_engineering-devops/0x00-shell_basics/README.md

 (display current files in long format)

 4-list more files
-(listing even hidden files in current directory)
+(listing even hidden files in current directory in long formart)